 There has always been a stat for Luck among multiple stats in the Dark Souls games.
 Most players assume the nature of these stats at face value and never bother looking deeper.
 But little do they know that it can hide the best builds among Dark Souls III.

 The stat of luck influences both bleed and poison build-up upon damaging enemies with certain weapons while increasing your resistance to curses.
-That is why we will divide the Dark Souls III Luck Build into two builds that can be picked according to whatever you find more appealing.
+That is why I will divide the Dark Souls III Luck Build into two builds that can be picked according to whatever you find more appealing.

-One thing to keep in mind for each build is that in most Dark Souls games, we prefer to view armor as a fashion statement rather than a necessity.
+One thing to keep in mind for each build is that in most Dark Souls games, I prefer to view armor as a fashion statement rather than a necessity.
 Hence the armor recommendations that will be provided are more so for their aesthetic purpose.

 Bleed Build Version

-To kick things off, we will focus on a bleed build that will surely get you far in terms of damage to enemies and bosses that are considered humanoid.
+To kick things off, I will focus on a bleed build that will surely get you far in terms of damage to enemies and bosses that are considered humanoid.
 This is an excellent build for two simple reasons; the enemy pool affected by bleed is considerable, and the damage dealt at all levels is quite a game-changer.

 Great Corvian Scythe